Light and tender pumpkin spice cupcakes with a rich and sweet maple cream cheese frosting. Easy to make and full of delicious pumpkin flavor!

 Who else is excited for fall?
 As soon as I send the kids back to school, I start dreaming about crisp autumn days, warm homemade hot chocolate, fuzzy sweaters, apple cider and of course all of the delicious pumpkin recipes.

-These pumpkin spice cupcakes were first on my list this season.
+These pumpkin spice cupcakes (along with my pumpkin chocolate chip cookies)were first on my list this season.
 They’re easy to make (you don’t even need a mixer) and are full of delicious pumpkin flavor.
 They taste like a glorified pumpkin muffin with the addition of a tangy and sweet maple cream cheese frosting on top.

 The pumpkin puree gives them a super moist and tender texture, while the pumpkin pie spice adds just the right amount of fall flavor.
 They are a great dessert to make for a Halloween party or to add to your Thanksgiving menu.
 Your guests will love them!